 - The ZENworks Primary Server.
-If the agent cannot immediately contact the ZENworks Primary Server, it retries the upload at 5 minute intervals until successful. - A location specified by the user, if the user initiated the creation of the file.
+If the agent cannot immediately contact the ZENworks Primary Server, it retries the upload at 5 minute intervals until successful. - On the desktop, if the user initiated the creation of the file.
 To be useful in an emergency recovery situation, the user should save the file to a removable storage device such as a USB device.